AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

 - 2025-10-02

   Frustrating day when I'm not able to get anything to work the way i want it to.
-Double check how to call functions/methods within classes with tutor
+Double check how to call functions/methods within classes with tutor.

+- 2025-10-03

+  Constructed a function for configuring alerts and that they append